serkanalgl/spring-boot-kubernetes/README.md

 2-) I used kubernetes ingress for single enpoint (gateway).
-Please add host "kube.all" to your /etc/hosts file with your Minikube ip.
+Please add host "kube.all" to your /etc/hosts file with your Minikube ip (probably 192.168.99.100).

 3-) execute /src/main/scripts/build.sh or execute "mvn clean install docker:build -DpushImage" for each maven sub-modules (todo and user)